 This new PF withdrawal form contains an employee’s details such as bank account number, EPF and EPS account number, etc. An employee shall file it through his/her existing employer and acts as a declaration of their EPFO membership.
 When individuals change jobs, they can present this form to their new employer, thus enabling such new organisations to obtain all the pertinent employee details.
 Following this procedure, the balance from their previous EPF and EPS accounts are transferred, and EPFO is notified of such individuals’ change in employment status.

 - EPF Form 31

-This PF withdrawal form online is used for partial withdrawal of funds from a member’s EPF account.
+One can apply for this PF withdrawal form online which is used for partial withdrawal of funds from a member’s EPF account.
 Nonetheless, partial withdrawal using Form 31 is only allowed under the following circumstances –

 - An applicant has retired.

 - Such an applicant is unemployed for 2 months or more, which is further certified by a gazetted officer.

 Only under these circumstances, shall an individual use Form 31 to make partial withdrawals from their EPF account.
 Other than that, partial withdrawal is allowed only if certain conditions are met.
 These are enumerated in the table below.

 |Marriage||50% of employee contribution to EPF||7||Marriage of self, children, or sibling|